apache/parquet-format/Encryption.md

 the file had not been replaced with a wrong version.
 However, tampering with the page data might go unnoticed.

+The `AesGcmV1` and `AesGcmCtrV1` structures contain an optional `aad_metadata` field that can be used by a reader to retrieve the AAD string used for file encryption.
+The maximal allowed length of `aad_metadata` is 512 bytes.

+Parquet-mr/-cpp implementations use the RBG-based IV construction as defined in the NIST SP 800-38D document for the GCM ciphers (section 8.2.2).

 ### AES_GCM_V1
 All modules are encrypted with the AES-GCM cipher.
 The authentication tags (16 bytes) are